Aggrathon/simple_backup/README.md

 ## Binaries

-Precompiled binaries can be found on the [releases page](https://github.com/Aggrathon/simple_backup/releases/) (no installation required).
+Precompiled binaries (for Linux, Windows, and Mac) can be found on the [releases page](https://github.com/Aggrathon/simple_backup/releases/) (no installation required).

 ## Usage